 “You certainly make life interesting.
 I am happy you are in my life.”

 “Let’s go to the gym and get mad at some weights.”

 “You are always loved no matter what.”

 - Be patient.
+Allow lots of downtime and rest.
+A damaged brain needs lots of breaks.
 Actions may take much longer than you would like.
 Continue to show encouragement as they attempt tasks.
 Don’t stress if tasks don’t get started.
 Making timelines and lists and trying to force actions usually only adds to the stress and feelings of inadequacy.
 And sometimes what is hard to do today can be easily accomplished tomorrow.
 They may not be procrastinating, but rather unable until ready.

 “It’s alright if you can’t start that right now.”